ESteanes/expense-manager/datafetcher/upclient/docs/TransactionResourceAttributes.md

 `func (o *TransactionResourceAttributes) UnsetForeignAmount()`

 UnsetForeignAmount ensures that no value is present for ForeignAmount, not even an explicit nil
+### GetCardPurchaseMethod

+`func (o *TransactionResourceAttributes) GetCardPurchaseMethod() CardPurchaseMethodObject`

+GetCardPurchaseMethod returns the CardPurchaseMethod field if non-nil, zero value otherwise.

+### GetCardPurchaseMethodOk

+`func (o *TransactionResourceAttributes) GetCardPurchaseMethodOk() (*CardPurchaseMethodObject, bool)`

+GetCardPurchaseMethodOk returns a tuple with the CardPurchaseMethod field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetCardPurchaseMethod

+`func (o *TransactionResourceAttributes) SetCardPurchaseMethod(v CardPurchaseMethodObject)`

+SetCardPurchaseMethod sets CardPurchaseMethod field to given value.

+### SetCardPurchaseMethodNil

+`func (o *TransactionResourceAttributes) SetCardPurchaseMethodNil(b bool)`

+ SetCardPurchaseMethodNil sets the value for CardPurchaseMethod to be an explicit nil

+### UnsetCardPurchaseMethod
+`func (o *TransactionResourceAttributes) UnsetCardPurchaseMethod()`

+UnsetCardPurchaseMethod ensures that no value is present for CardPurchaseMethod, not even an explicit nil
 ### GetSettledAt

 `func (o *TransactionResourceAttributes) GetSettledAt() time.Time`